 Organizing by Feature or Component

 As Coplien’s quote tells us, organizational alignment is critical to successful product development.
 SAFe provides several constructs to organize solution builders with Agile Teams, Release Trains (ART), and Solution Trains all focused on continuous value delivery.
 These constructs can group solution builders in many ways – by technology, functional organization, a source of funding, geography, etc. But the two that provide the best end-to-end value delivery are to organize around Features and components.

-Features and Components embodies two key abstractions we use to build software and systems:
+Features and components embody two key abstractions used to build software and systems:

 - Features are those behaviors of the system that directly fulfill some user need

 - Components are distinguishable system parts that provide and encapsulate common functions needed to implement features

 Agile’s continuous delivery emphasizes features (and constituent stories) that solve user needs and differentiate solutions.
 However, resilient large-scale systems are built out of components that provide for separation of concerns, foster re-use, and improve testability.
 When creating teams, should they be optimized for, and organized around, features to deliver value faster with few dependencies?
 Or components to ensure stable, high-quality systems parts?
 Or should there be a mix of both?

 Getting the organization right accelerates value delivery and creates a system with technical integrity that reduces errors and simplifies future changes.
 Getting it wrong can lead to:

 - Brittle system architectures that are unmaintainable and prone to error (all features, all the time)

 - Brilliantly designed systems with slow value deliver to customers (all components, all the time)